ethnicrise/ethnicrise.github.io/_posts/2020-01-15-liberal-hydra.md

 I also learned how women of color have always been at the forefront (albeit often invisiblized) of social and racial justice movements.
-As an undergrad I had built myself an interdisciplinary constellation of study that would lead me to my graduate program at UC Berkeley’s Comparative Ethnic Studies Department.
+As an undergrad I had built myself an interdisciplinary constellation of study that would lead me to my graduate program at UC Berkeley's Comparative Ethnic Studies Department.
 It was there that I learned that Ethnic Studies is about problems - the fundamental problems of dispossession, enslavement, colonization, and coloniality.
 I learned